alyyousef/alyyousef/README.md

 - 👋 Hey, I'm Ali Yousef!
-I study Media Engineering and Technology at GUC and I'm really into MLE; We're living closer to a sci-fi movie than we realize ;).
+I study Media Engineering and Technology at GUC and I'm really into MLE; We're living closer to a sci-fi movie than we realize xD

 - 🎓 I'm working toward my B.Sc. in Media Engineering and Technology (CSE).
 Graduated top of my grade from Saint Fatima Language School.